furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ```

 ### Environment Variables
+You can find environment variables under .lein-env file for local development.

 + `` :allowed-origins ``
   + Comma separated string of origins.
 Used to whitelist origins for CORS.
 + `` :environment ``